 “Other people like me.”

 “No. Beware of your family.
 You seem to be . . . confused about this, so I must make it clear.
 Who you were before, when humans controlled the world, does matter.
 Not just when you’re in the wilds, not just as currency, but always.
 One could say it’s all that matters.
-Many of us mythics adore humans for their strange hypocrisy; humans abhor liars, yet they lie.
-Some humans celebrate their right to be offensive monsters, but somehow get upset when others call them offensive monsters.
+Many of us mythics adore humans for their strange hypocrisy; your people abhor liars, yet they lie.
+Some humans celebrate their right to be offensive monsters, but get upset when others call them offensive monsters.
 I cannot speak for all of us, but I know that, for many, rooting out the truth in that hypocrisy is addicting.